andy31415/igraph/README.md

          first::platform/Src.cpp
          first::Something.cc
        }

+      # Manual groups may have an optional color
+      manual group-name-here color lightblue {
+        # Grouping is done by mapped names
+        first::some/other_header.h
+      }

       # Optional instructions to ensure headers and sources
       # are grouped together (as they are generally included in
       # the same compilation unit)
       group_source_header
    }

    # If zoom is non-empty it generates a separate area